-You may call us at 1-888-252-1847 or send us an email.
-To send an email please go to our website and then to the "Contact Us" section.
+You may call us at 1-888-252-1847 or send us an email to isp_customer_care@canadalife.com.
 Information about our company and the products and services we provide is on our website at canadalife.com.

 For information about handling issues that you are unable to resolve with your insurer, contact the OmbudService for Life and Health Insurance at 1-888-295-8112 or on the Internet at olhi.ca.
 Additionally, if you are a resident of Quebec contact the Information Centre of the Autorité des marchés financiers (AMF) at 1-877-525-0337 or at lautorite.qc.ca.